-- Part A (available now) includes readings, peer conversation and reflection, and an online module (Chapters 1-5).
+- Part A includes readings, peer conversation and reflection, and an online module (Chapters 1-5).
 Part A of the program has been CCCEP-accredited for six continuing education units (CEUs).

-- Part B (available now) will include an online module and resources (Chapters 6-7) and a self-assessment (Chapter 8).
+- Part B includes an online module and resources (Chapters 6-7) and a self-assessment (Chapter 8).
 Part B has been CCCEP-accredited for four continuing education units (CEUs).

 The Proprietor Self-Assessment is available now.

 The Canadian Council on Continuing Education in Pharmacy has accredited Part A of this program for six CEUs and Part B for four CEUs.